sanjaykashyap1/advanced_reporting_dashboard/README.md

 # Performance Dashboard

 This project is a Performance Dashboard built using Streamlit, Prophet, Plotly, and other libraries.
-It loads data from an Excel file, displays key performance metrics, and generates predictions for future performance using trained Prophet models.
+It loads data from the data source, displays key performance metrics, generates a pdf report for the selected date range and generates predictions for future performance using trained Prophet models.
 Additionally, it allows users to generate and download a PDF report of the performance data.

 ## Features